-I loved the display of pompom-like flowers, even though onions are not supposed to bolt (and why not?).
-Even then, only a handful of onions out of the hundred I had planted had bolted.
+I loved the display of pompom-like flowers, even though onions are not supposed to bolt.
+(Why is that?)

 We usually harvest onions at the end of their first year, when their leaves start to die back.

-Having gone through the complete growing cycle, onions will also send up flower stalks (a process called bolting) and produce seed in this second year.
+Having gone through the complete growing cycle, onions then send up flower stalks (a process called bolting) and produce seed in this second year.

-If a cold snap suddenly occurs, the onions will have grown to sufficient size to sustain flowering and be forced into early dormancy.
+If a cold snap suddenly occurs, the onions will have grown to sufficient size to sustain flowering, and thus be forced into early dormancy.

-As the weather warms again, they may be confused into believing they have already gone through two growing seasons and must set seed for the next generation of onions.
+As the weather warms again and then moves into winter, they may be confused into thinking they’ve already gone through two growing seasons.
+Just like they’re programmed to do in their second year of life, they prepare to set seed the following spring for the next generation of onions.

-If young seedlings are less than the diameter of a pencil by the time temperatures drop, they are not affected by their first winter.
-Their size is not significant enough to realize the cold is upon them and they must initiate flower stalk production.
+Young seedlings that are less than the diameter of a pencil by the time temperatures drop aren’t affected by their first winter.
+Their size isn’t significant enough to realize the cold is upon them and they have to initiate flower stalk production.

-Too soon, and your whole crop may flower the following spring as the bulbs will have grown enough to think they’ve completed their cycle after winter.
+Plant too soon, and your whole onion crop could flower the following spring as the bulbs will have grown enough to think they’ve completed their cycle after winter.